-Multifactorial mechanisms underlie leg weakness in hip OAAugust 9th, 2012 in Arthritis & Rheumatism /
+Multifactorial mechanisms underlie leg weakness in hip OAAugust 9, 2012 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay) -- Multiple factors contribute to leg weakness in people with hip osteoarthritis (OA), with muscle atrophy being the strongest contributor, according to the results of a systematic review published online July 25 in Arthritis Care & Research.

 Aderson Loureiro, B.Phys.Ed., of the Griffith Health Institute in Gold Coast, Australia, and colleagues conducted a systematic review of 13 cross-sectional studies to determine whether leg muscle strength is affected in people with unilateral hip OA.